o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 1. Create a checkbox by instantiating `QCheckBox` and assigning it to `m_addShapeNameSuffix`.

-2. Set the checkbox to the start in the disabled state by using `setDisabled(true)`.
+2. Set the checkbox to start in the disabled state by using `setDisabled(true)`.

 ```cpp
     m_addShapeNameSuffix = new QCheckBox(this);